borgbackup/borg/docs/usage.rst

     influence the amount of chunks being created.

 Temporary files (client):
-    Reading data and metadata from a FUSE mounted repository will consume about the same space as the deduplicated chunks used to represent them in the repository.
+    Reading data and metadata from a FUSE mounted repository will consume up to the size of all deduplicated, small chunks in the repository.
+Big chunks won't be locally cached.

 Temporary files (server):
-    Not much.
+    None.

 Cache files (client only):
     Contains the chunks index and files index (plus a collection of single-